emptythevoid/flipperzero/badusb/bitlocker/readme.md

 bitlocker_disable.txt -- Immediately suspends Bitlocker on C:.
 Does not remove it

-bitlocker_turn_off.txt -- Turns off Bitlocker abnd begins decryption of C:.
+bitlocker_turn_off.txt -- Turns off Bitlocker and begins decryption of C:.
 When decryption is complete, all key protectors are removed.

 bitlocker_encrypt_password.txt: